Christ-Mind-Teachings/cmi-acol/_course/chap09.md

 which you allow your errors to be corrected for you.
 These errors are not the sins you hold against yourself, but merely your errors in perception.
-Correction, or atonement, returns you to your natural state where true vision lies and error and sin disappear.
+Correction, or atonement, returns you to your natural state where true vision lies, and error and sin disappear.

 9.36 Your natural state is one of union, and each joining that you do in holy relationship returns a little of the memory of union to you.
 This